secretstartups/handbook/sales/prospecting/index.html.md

 **Work with Field Marketing:** Learn what [events are currently scheduled in your region](https://about.gitlab.com/handbook/marketing/field-marketing/#whats-currently-scheduled-in-my-region) and view the name of your aligned field marketer.

 ## Put your strategy into action
-**Use the :star: [Pipeline Generation Toolkit for Enterprise SALs](https://docs.google.com/presentation/d/1Uo1_Ly_nRhgRwoesja3vHM0K9e-dwdRSZdTyCbVYAhI/edit?usp=sharing) :star: to get started on prospecting.**
+**Use the [Pipeline Generation Toolkit for Enterprise SALs](https://docs.google.com/presentation/d/1Uo1_Ly_nRhgRwoesja3vHM0K9e-dwdRSZdTyCbVYAhI/edit?usp=sharing) to get started on prospecting.**

 Remember to triple-check your messages before you send them to prospects and customers.
 Getting details about them and their company wrong is cited in the [State of Sales 2021 report](https://business.linkedin.com/sales-solutions/b2b-sales-strategy-guides/the-state-of-sales-2021-report) as one of the top deal-breakers in the eyes of buyers.

 ## Keep your pipeline healthy
 Generally, surprises - whether in the form of sudden, major deals or sudden, major losses - are a bad thing.
 We have to strive to create predictable results.
 At first, this seems like trying to predict the vast unknown.
 But if you have a strong strategy in place for your pipeline, you’ll be able to see exactly how your year will turn out well before it happens.
-This means better, more reliable forecasts and less stress for you on whether you’ll meet that target
+This means better, more reliable forecasts and less stress for you on whether you’ll meet that target.

 **Validate, validate, validate.** Effective qualification is just the first step.
 As you invest in a prospect, it’s important to continuously validate the opportunity throughout the sales cycle and make sure it can deliver results for you and that we are the effective solution for the prospect.